What do you need to know about retirement before you retire?

 Because usually during the beginning of any conversation with a new person you have just met, is “and what do you do”?
 This was a question I often had trouble answering and started to dread being asked once I had retired.
 I soon discovered that over time I had commenced redefining my sense of self-worth and understood that my life had changed.

 For a growing number of retirees, they don’t appear to adjust, and their self-esteem continues to decline, and depression can set in.
+To read further about some of the problems people experience that you need to know about retirement.

 18. Most retirees I know, if not required to be childcarers for their grandchildren often join and participate in volunteer work with various organisations, consulting, even returning to some part-time/casual work or embarking on starting a small business, even if they do not need the money.